Rangi42/polishedcrystal/README.md

    * Added Bellchime Trail, Seafoam Islands, and Seafoam Gym from HGSS
    * Added Elder trainer class from HGSS
    * Rematch Gym Leaders in the Fighting Dojo like in HGSS
+   * Cure poison when it reaches 1 HP outside a battle
 * Fix bugs:
    * Dragon Fang boosts Dragon-type moves, not Dragon Scale
    * Burn/Poison/Paralyze improve catch rate